Renovamen/Image-Captioning/README.md

 - Python 3.6.5

-- Pytorch 1.4.0 (along with torchvision)
+- PyTorch 1.4.0 (along with torchvision)

 - java 1.8.0 (only for computing METEOR)